November 30, 2025

 I'm going to say something that might upset some people, and I genuinely do not care.
 Claude Opus 4.5 just dropped and it is not close.
 It's not a tight race.
 It's not "slightly better in some benchmarks."
 Anthropic is running away from the pack, and the pack hasn't even realized it's lost yet.
 I've used every major model extensively — GPT, Gemini, Codex, Cursor's underlying models — and I'm telling you, as someone who builds with these tools every single day, Claude is sitting on the Iron Throne right now and nobody else is even in King's Landing.

 What Anthropic is doing differently isn't just model quality — it's philosophy.
-They're not trying to be everything to everyone.
-They're not building a search engine, a browser, an operating system, a phone, a social network, and oh also an AI model on the side.
+They're not building a search engine, a browser, an OS, a phone, a social network, and oh also an AI model on the side.
 They're building intelligence.
 That's it.
-And you can feel it in the product.
 Every update is deliberate.
 Every capability feels earned, not bolted on.
-When Claude got the ability to work with spreadsheets and slide decks, it wasn't a gimmick — it was a thoughtful extension of what the model already understood about structured data and communication.
-When Opus 4.5 dropped with improved coding, agents, and computer use, it wasn't a press release full of vaporware — it was real, tested, and immediately useful.
-I deployed it the same day and saw the difference within an hour.
+When Opus 4.5 dropped with improved coding, agents, and computer use, it wasn't a press release full of vaporware — I deployed it the same day and saw the difference within an hour.
+And two weeks before Opus dropped, Anthropic detected and shut down the first large-scale AI-orchestrated cyberattack in history.
+A Chinese state-sponsored group was using Claude to execute attacks on thirty global targets, and Anthropic caught it in real time.
+They built something powerful enough that a nation-state wanted to weaponize it, and they built the safety infrastructure to detect it happening.
+Google can't say that.
+OpenAI won't say that.
+Anthropic just did it, quietly, and then went back to shipping.

 Now look, I know what the Game of Thrones metaphor implies, and yes, I know what happens to most people who sit on the Iron Throne.
 They get stabbed.
 The AI landscape moves fast.
 What's dominant today can be irrelevant in eighteen months.
 I remember when GPT-4 felt like the end of history, and then six months later it felt like a baseline.
 So I'm not saying Anthropic will hold this position forever.
 Nobody does.
 But right now, in this moment, if you're a builder and you're not using Claude as your primary tool, you're handicapping yourself.
 You're choosing a dull sword in a fight that demands a sharp one.
 The models aren't equal.
 The companies aren't equal.
 The philosophy isn't equal.
 And pretending otherwise because you don't want to seem like you're picking favorites is the kind of false balance that slows you down.